| | | | | | | |

 Wild garlic is often described as a great introduction to foraging — it’s easy to identify, grows prolifically, and has so many versatile uses.
 However, it’s still important to be safe and forage sustainably.

-Lookalike plants such as Lily-of-the-valley, snowdrops, bluebells, and lords and ladies are poisonous and should be avoided.
+Lookalike plants such as Lily-of-the-Valley, snowdrops, bluebells, and lords and ladies are poisonous and should be avoided.
 Before foraging, check pictures of each plant.
 When harvesting, pick one leaf at a time, paying close attention (so as to not pick the wrong thing accidentally!).
 Wild garlic is the only plant that smells, so enlist your nose as well as your eyes to distinguish the different plants.
 Sort through your harvest once you arrive home to double-check.

 Finally, it’s important to be conscious whilst foraging.
 Abide by the rule of thirds — only pick one-third of the plant, leaving at least two-thirds.
 As a rule of thumb, I like to pluck one or two leaves maximum from each plant.
 Never pull up the bulbs; this is actually illegal in the U.K., as it prevents the plant from regrowing.